Boston-Aquarium-Society/bas-user-guides/docs/webmaster/user_management/webmaster_onboarding.md

 they must create them first

 1. Google (*i.e.* you will need an `@gmail.com` account)
-1. LastPass (a free https://www.lastpass.com/ account is sufficient)
 1. DigitalOcean (It is best to select "Sign up with Google" so your account is already associated with your Gmail account)
 1. Github account